Back to Home

 OriginalHealthy SwapWhy It WorksPro Tip

-White RiceCauliflower Rice90% fewer carbs, perfect for diabetics/PCOS/low-carbSeason with garlic powder
+White RiceCauliflower Rice90% fewer carbs, perfect for diabetics.See our Rice Ranking Guide

-All-Purpose FlourAlmond Flour or Crushed ChicharonLow-carb, gluten-free, crunchy savory crustCrush plain chicharon + garlic powder + pepper
+All-Purpose Flour**Almond Flour or Crushed *Chicharon***Low-carb, gluten-free breading.Crush plain chicharon + garlic powder

 ๐Ÿง‚ Sodium (Sauces & Seasonings)